alus-it/AirspaceConverter/README.md

 Not only, having the planned route or track of a flight (as GPX file), displayed as well in Google Earth will make easy to check for airspace crossed or to be avoided.
 This software can also be useful for maintainers of OpenAir files, not only to visualize airspace but also to verify the syntax of OpenAir commands entered.
 OpenAIP provide a free, worldwide and updated airspace repository but in his own format, while many devices and software support OpenAir airspace files.
-This software allows to convert also to OpenAir so making OpenAIP data available to many portable devices.
+This software can convert also to OpenAir so making OpenAIP data available to many portable devices.

 About KML format
 ----------------
 KML, used by Google Earth is probably a good format to define models of buildings but it is not exactly practical to define airspace.
 This because it not possible, at least from my understanding, to define in the same 3D object points at altitudes with different references: it is the typical case of an airspace with AGL floor and AMSL ceiling.
-One possible solution is to translate, where necessary all the altitudes to the same reference but to do that we need the know the altitude of the terrain at every location.
+One possible solution is to translate, where necessary all the altitudes to the same reference but to do that we need the know the altitude of the terrain at every location, reason why this software uses terrain maps.
-Another limitation of KML is that surfaces which follow the terrain are possible only at terrain altitude.
+Another important limitation of KML is that surfaces which follow the terrain are possible only at terrain altitude.
+So please, be advised that, what you will see in Google Earth will not exactly match how airspace definitions are really intended.

 LK8000 terrain raster map files
 -------------------------------